 Katherine Tate is Professor of Political Science at Brown University.
 Her Doctor of Philosophy in political science is from the University of Michigan.
 She has a bachelor's degree in political science from the University of Chicago.
-Tate is the author of books.
-Her research and teaching are in the areas of public opinion, government, and social group politics.
+Tate has published six books, including the award winning Black Faces in the Mirror and From Protest to Politics.
+Her research and teaching are in the areas of public opinion, government, and ethnic and gender politics.

 |Stout, Christopher, Tate, Katherine The 2008 presidential election, political efficacy, and group empowerment.
 Politics, Groups, and Identities.
 2013; 1 (2) : 143-163.|

 |Chambers, S., Tate, K. Value-Added Measures in Restructuring Urban Schools.
 Education and Urban Society.
 2013; 47 (6) : 723-738.|